 Apache Iceberg tracks issues in GitHub and prefers to receive contributions as pull requests.

-Community discussions happen primarily on the dev mailing list, on the #iceberg channel on the ASF’s Slack workspace, and on specific Github issues.
+Community discussions happen primarily on the dev mailing list, on apache-iceberg Slack workspace, and on specific GitHub issues.

 Issues are tracked in GitHub:

-We use the #iceberg channel on the ASF’s Slack workspace.
-You get can an invitation to join this workspace at https://s.apache.org/slack-invite.
-Please note that this link occasionally breaks when Slack does an upgrade.
+Please note that this link may occasionally break when Slack does an upgrade.
 If you encounter problems using it, please let us know by sending an email to firstname.lastname@example.org.

 Iceberg has four mailing lists: